We have all heard of “liquid courage”, the infamous phrase to describe drinking alcohol to banish social anxieties.

 15. See a Professional Counselor

 Sometimes we just need help.
-A professional counselor can walk you through social anxiety, emotional pain and other challenges.
+A professional individual therapist can walk you through social anxiety, emotional pain and other challenges.
 They will gently delve into the roots that cause insecurity and provide mental tools to take with you on your journey.

 The world can be a daunting place, but it is absolutely brimming with beauty and excitement.
 If lack of confidence is keeping you from truly immersing yourself in life and engaging with people, I urge you to give these tips a try.
 Are there any suggestions that you would like to make that have helped you?
 I’d love to hear them.
 We’re in this together!